Save Design - Getting Started Guide

 - Save folder name

-- File names for shared and slot data
+- File names for SharedData / SlotData

 - File extension

-Once configuration is done, you can immediately start using Save Design
+can start using Save Design immediately.

-⚠️ Remove Unused Samples
+⚠️ Remove Unnecessary Samples

 🧩 Optional Libraries

-MessagePack for C# (High-Speed Serializer)
+MessagePack for C# (High-speed Serializer)

-- If needed, install MessagePack for C#
+- If you want to use it, install MessagePack for C#

 [SaveDesignRoot(SerializerType.MessagePack)]

-to the root class
+to your root class

 2.2 Creating Data Definition Classes